18F/pclob/_posts/2016-03-29-statement-by-the-president-on-the-resignation-of-david-medine.md

 permalink: /newsroom/20190222.html
 title: 'The Board’s Public Forum Comment Period is Open Until March 8, 2019'
 ---
-## The White House Office of the Press Secretary

 FOR RELEASE
 February 22, 2019